 Faux crown molding has become increasingly popular among homeowners, as it can offer the beauty of the genuine article while remaining much more affordable and required lengths to install for DIYers.

 Peel and stick molding might be the most accessible option on the market, but you should carefully consider the alternatives before deciding on this option.

-What Is Peel and Stick Moulding?
+What Is Peel and Stick Molding?

 Typically consisting of a thin plastic exterior with an adhesive back, you can even cut some options with scissors.
-All you need to do is measure out the required lengths for your room, cut down the mouldings, peel off the cover on the back and press them on to the desired spot.
+All you need to do is measure out the required lengths for your room, cut down the moldings, peel off the cover on the back and press them on to the desired spot.

 Not only is it a cheap way to provide an added embellishment to your house, but it's supremely quick.
 Other than a cutting tool and a measuring device, you don't need any other means to get these products up on the wall.